jeevanjoseph/oci-notes/network/Networking.md

 Its used for connecting a private network/subnet to the internet.

 * The hosts in the subnet do not need to assigned a public IP address.
+* A Route must exist that maps a  source CIDR to the the NAT-G for traffic.
+* NAT-G gets a public IP, and this IP cannot be changed, and customer's reserved public IP cannot be used
 * Traffic can go out of the subnet to the internet and return,
   * However nothing from the internet can connect to any thing on the private subnet.
 * There can be multiple NAT gateways per VCN (unlike a single Internet Gateway per VCN)
   * However a given subnet in the VCN can only route traffic to a single NAT gateway.
+  * Having multiple NAT gateways makes it possible for the internet destination to distinguish between subnets based on the public IP of the NAT gatyeway.
+* When switching from an IG to a NAT-G, the original public subnets cannot be made private.
+The public IPs in the subnet can be deleted though.
+* A NAT-G can be used only by entities within the VCN
+  * If the VCN is peered, or connected to CPE with IPsec/FastConnnect, those sysyems cannot use the NAT-G

 ### Service Gateway

 Its a special gateway to route traffic from a subnet to **public OCI services**.

 * There is one service gateway per VCN.
+  * Control which subnets in the VCN can use the SG
+  *
+* With a service gateway, there in no need for an IG or NAT.
+* Instances in private subnets can call *public* OCI services, over the interal network fabric
 * Although the service is public, since its on OCI itself, a Service Gateway routes the traffic internally.
 * Traffic over the service gateway does not traverse the internet.
 * Object storage is the only service supported now.
-* Route table needs to be updated, but instead of a destination CIDR block, you specify the  destination service.
+* RouteTables and SecurityLists needs to be updated, but instead of a destination CIDR block, you specify the  destination service.
+* Instances in Peered VCNs or CPE (over IPSecVPN/FastConnect) cannot use the service gateway.
+  * Sevices like Object storage support **Public Peering** over FastConnect/IPSecVPN for CPEs to talk to public services over a private network
+  *

 ### Dynamic Routing Gateway

 A DRG is used to connect your VCN to your OnPrem network.

-* Its a standalone ibject, but has a 1:1 relationship with a VCN
+* Its a standalone object, but has a 1:1 relationship with a VCN
 * Connects traffic from a private subnet to destinations that are in the a remote network, that are not internet.
 * The traffic is entirely private, but its crossing the boundary of the VCN
 * Connectivity is provided by either and IPSec VPN or FastConnect(dedicated channel)
 * Using a DRG requires the subnet to have an entry in the route table.

+### VCN Peering

+* Connects two VCNs with each other over the Oracle private network fabric
+* Avoid traffic being routed over internet and does nto require IG or NAT-G
+* Peered networks should not have overlapping subnets or addresses
+* Peering can be done between two separate tenancies as well.

 ### Local Peering Gateway